gamemann/Packet-Flooder/README.md

-# Packet Flooder
+# Packet Flooder/Generator
 ## Description
-This is an improved version of my UDP Sender [program](https://github.com/gamemann/UDP-Sender).
-This program now supports both TCP and ICMP packets and it's also **a lot** faster than the original UDP Sender program due to threading improvements.
+This is a packet flooder/generator tool made in C that supports sending TCP, UDP, IPIP, and ICMP packets.
+This program also supports many features including randomizing each packet's characteristics such as its source IP, port, and more.
+This tool is also multithreaded by using `pthreads`.
+My goal is to achieve the highest packets per second rate with this tool while also being able to use neat features like randomizing payload, source IPs, and more.

+**Note** - Please use this tool at your own risk.
+I am not responsible for any damage done and do not support using this tool for illegal operations such as targeted (D)DoS attacks.
+This tool was primarily made for pen-testing.

 ## Why Did I Make This?
-I've been learning how to mitigate TCP-related attacks recently and decided to make a TCP SYN flood tool.
-Since I was planning to rewrite my UDP Sender program anyways, I decided to create a program that does both UDP and TCP (SYN) floods.
+I've been learning how to mitigate (D)DoS attacks against my Anycast network and wanted to do pen-testing using different characteristics in each packet.
+I figured I'd make a pen-testing tool I can use to test out my (D)DoS mitigation methods on firewalls I make in the future and present (including my [XDP Firewall](https://github.com/gamemann/XDP-Firewall)).

 ## Compiling
-I used GCC to compile this program.
+I use GCC to compile this program.
 You must add `-lpthread` at the end of the command when compiling via GCC.

 Here's an example: